"Using these guidelines, we hope getting the right nutrients in your diet will be just a little simpler."

 What are Macronutrients?

 “Macro” means “large part of the overall”, and it’s what we’re mainly focused on when choosing what to eat.
 Macronutrients — or macros, for short, are simply for carbohydrates, fats, and proteins.
 It’s just a term nutritionists use to refer to these three things.
 So it’s not a scary term, it’s just food.

-So, let's take a quick deep dive into each of these essential macronutrients to learn a little more about how each helps, or hurts us, discover quality sources of each, and discuss serving sizes.
+So, let's take a quick look at each of these essential macronutrients to learn a little more about how each helps or hurts us, discover quality sources of each, and discuss serving sizes.